craftercms/docs/source/reference/modules/studio/administration.rst

     :align: center
     :width: 100%

-For more information on how to use the Token Management tool, see :ref:`cli-access-to-crafter-studio`.
+For an example of how to use the generated token, see :ref:`crafter-cli`.

 ^^^^^^^
 Account